 The same goes for any small items you handled a lot while out.
 AirPod case?
 Pocket multi-tool?
 Whatever the small items, if you’re using them when you’re out and about, give them a spritz of sanitizer.

 If you take your tablet or laptop to the office or a coffee shop, it will need sanitizing as well.
-I take my iPod in the car for something to listen to other than the radio (I own of those newfangled cars that don’t even have a CD player), so I sanitize it when I carry it back in the house after a trip.
+I take my old iPod in the car for something to listen to other than the radio (my old but dependable car doesn’t even have a CD player!), so I sanitize it when I carry it back in the house after a trip.

 This may seem like a lot of obsessive cleaning, but it’s a simple safety measure that can help protect you and your family from the spread of unwanted germs and viruses.